akinaka-dd/LUAD-Spatial/README.md

 ## DOIT_LUAD3B.py
 - Executes the following DOIT-xxxx scripts (1 to 7).
-- Results are stored in FFPE_LUAD_3_B directory in the current directory.
+- Results are stored in FFPE_LUAD_3_B directory in the current working directory.

 ``` 4d
 % path_to_the_src_directory/src/DOIT_LUAD3B.py